jfhbrook/crystalfontz/README.md

 ### Byte Parameters

 Some CLI parameters encode raw bytes.
 In these cases, the inputs support [the same escape sequences as Python's byte strings](https://docs.python.org/3/reference/lexical_analysis.html#escape-sequences).
 This includes hex numbers (`\xff`) and octal numbers (`\o333`).
 Note that unicode characters are parsed as utf-8.

+### Output Format

+This CLI supports two output formats: `text` and `json`.
+The former will output a human-readable format, and the latter will output JSON.
+When generating JSON output, bytes are encoded in base64.

 ### Open Issues